rhysd/Tui/README.md

 You can specify both absolute path and relative path to application directory.
 For example, when you have `{app dir}/some_plugin.js`, you can specify `["some_plugin.js"]` as the value.

-These paths can caontains glob.
+These paths can contain glob.
 For example, `plugins/*.js` will load all JavaScript files in `{app dir}/plugins` directory.

 Default value is `[]`.